List of DC Comics characters: F: Sebastian Faust

+Adam Fells

 Carl Ferris

+Carl Ferris is a fictional character appearing in American comic books published by DC Comics.

-Carl Ferris is the founder of Ferris Aircraft, an aerospace/defense manufacturer based out of Coast City.
+He is the founder of Ferris Aircraft, an aerospace/defense manufacturer based out of Coast City.
 One of his best pilots, Martin Jordan (the father of Hal Jordan), was killed in an accident, which caused him great guilt.
-His daughter Carol Ferris took over the company after he retired.
+He is the father of Carol Ferris who took over the company after he retired.

 Carl Ferris in other media

-Carl Ferris appears in the Green Lantern film, portrayed by Jay O. Sanders.
+Carl Ferris appears in Green Lantern, portrayed by Jay O. Sanders.